Syria–United Arab Emirates relations: Reapproachment (2018–2024)

 On 29 January 2019, the UAE Minister of State of Foreign Affairs said regarding the Israeli strikes on Syria that the UAE supported Syria and a united capable Arab Syria.
 However, he also said that the UAE was against the Iranians' presence in Syria and that the dispute is caused by the freedom of movement Iran has in Syria.

-In December 2019, the UAE's charges d'affairs in Damascus, Abdul Hakim Ibrahim al-Nuaimi, praised the "wise leadership of President Bashar al-Assad" and described relations between the countries as "solid, distinct and strong".
+In December 2019, the UAE's Chargé d'Affaires in Damascus, Abdul Hakim Ibrahim al-Nuaimi, praised the "wise leadership of President Bashar al-Assad" and described relations between the countries as "solid, distinct and strong".
 Syrian deputy foreign minister Faisal Mekdad responded by stating, "We cannot forget that the United Arab Emirates stood by Syria in its war against terrorism".

+From 2011 to 2019, the UAE has accepted 100,000 Syrians from Syria, mostly family members of Syrian expatriates who were already living in the UAE.
+The UAE is not signatory to the 1951 Refugee Convention, hence it does not refer to the Syrians as refugees.
+The UAE used it's labour migration policy as a quasi asylum policy.

-On 27 March 2020, Abu Dhabi crown prince Mohammed bin Zayed Al Nahyan and Syrian President Bashar al-Assad discussed the COVID-19 pandemic on phone.
+On 27 March 2020, Abu Dhabi crown prince Mohamed bin Zayed Al Nahyan and Assad discussed the COVID-19 pandemic on phone.

-In April 2020, it was reported that the UAE had promised Assad money to break a ceasefire with the Turkish-backed rebels and restart the Idlib offensive in order to tie up Turkish resources, but the proposal was blocked due to Russian objections.
+In April 2020, according to the Middle East Eye the UAE allegedly had promised Assad money to break a ceasefire with the Turkish-backed rebels and restart the Idlib offensive in order to tie up Turkish support in Syria and allow Russian backed rebels in western Libya campaign to advance, but Russia objected.

-On 9 November 2021, United Arab Emirates Foreign Minister Abdullah bin Zayed Al Nahyan met with Syrian President Bashar al-Assad, for the first time since the outbreak of the Syrian Civil War in 2011, to discuss "ways to develop cooperation in different sectors that are of common interest".
+On 9 November 2021, United Arab Emirates Foreign Minister Abdullah bin Zayed Al Nahyan met with Assad, for the first time since the outbreak of the Syrian civil war in 2011, to discuss "ways to develop cooperation in different sectors that are of common interest".